Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

                 captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                     //See loot documentation for other variables.
                 },
-                spawn_attack:{ //Spawns the provided loot contents the moment the ghost tries to trigger the spawn_entity attack.
+                attack:{ //Spawns the provided loot contents during the ghost's attack; only some attacks trigger this.
                     //See loot documentation for other variables.
                 },
                 <name>: { //Not used by default, but other loot may be provided